Illustration for instruction exception

 Extent limits are applicable; extracts must not exceed more than 10% or one chapter (whichever is greater), or one article in a single issue from a journal or set of conference proceedings; one single case from a published report of judicial proceedings; one scene from a play, or one short story or one poem or one play not exceeding 10 pages in length contained in an anthology.
 Sheet music is not included within the CLA licence.

 The Library Scanning Service offers a free digitisation service for academic staff.
 To comply with the specific requirements of the Swansea University CLA licence, you should not make your own scans for Blackboard from published works.
 Scanned extracts must include a copyright notice, be stored centrally and recorded for annual CLA reporting purposes.
-This means that scanning can only be carried out by the ISS Scanning Service.
+This means that scanning can only be carried out by the Scanning Service.

 Recording broadcasts by educational establishments